datatrail-jhu/05_R/manuscript/03_objects.md

 # Objects in R quiz

+Running the code in R for each of the questions will help you arrive at the correct answer.

 {choose-answers: 4}
 ?
 Suppose I enter the following code in R: `x <- 2`.
 What is the class of the `x` object?